Skip to content

 SCM and CI/CD pipeline protection with release risk assessment.
 Software supply chain security across the build process.

-The platform is tool-agnostic.
-It aggregates findings from whatever SAST, DAST, and SCA tools you already run, then layers Risk Graph context on top to figure out which findings actually matter.
+Apiiro is tool-agnostic — it aggregates findings from whatever SAST, DAST, and SCA tools you already run, then layers Risk Graph context on top to determine which findings actually matter based on reachability, business criticality, and internet exposure.
+It does not replace your existing scanners; it makes them more useful.

 Key features